DataBiosphere/azul/README.md

 name.
 That way you can have consistent bucket names across regions.

 Create a Route 53 hosted zone for the Azul service and indexer.
-Multiple deployments can share a hosted zone but they don't have to.
-The name of the hosted zone is configured with `AZUL_DOMAIN_NAME`. `make deploy` will automatically provision record sets in the configured zone but it will not create the zone itself or register the  domain name it is associated with.
+Multiple deployments can share a hosted zone, but they don't have to.
+The name of the hosted zone is configured with `AZUL_DOMAIN_NAME`. `make deploy` will automatically provision record sets in the configured zone, but it will not create the zone itself or register the  domain name it is associated with.

 Optionally create another hosted zone for the URL shortener.
 The URLs produced